 - 2 tablespoons balsamic vinegar

-- Salt and pepper
+- Salt and pepper to taste

 - Preheat your oven to 200C/ 180C fan / gas mark 6 / 400F.

 - Serve the salad in a big bowl in the middle of the table for everyone to help themselves.
-Put the remaining salad leaves in a separate bowl on the table and serve it all with a zingy, fresh Loire Sauvignon Blanc.